lgragert/sequence-alignment/installation_guide_windows.md

 In Cygwin, the same directory is `/home/<username>/`.

-This home directory is good place to put all your files.
+This home directory is good place to put all your bioinformatics project files.

 You can create a `/dev/sequence-alignment` subdirectory in your home directory.